 For institutional staking, we recommend using our multi-chain staking API, which includes Ethereum integration and reporting.
-The Staking API decreases the time it takes to earn staking rewards, cuts costs, eliminates errors and accelerates your customers’ staking speed-to-market.
+The Staking API decreases the time it takes to receive staking rewards, cuts costs, eliminates errors, and accelerates your customers’ staking speed-to-market.

 If you plan to stake without our API, the process of launching an ETH validator for staking assisted by Blockdaemon is also straightforward.
 This document and its appendices detail the process involved.